NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 24. Change the migration plan to do renaming on the `makeOverrideable` level.

 25. Add link to the nix variable name code style.
 (Thx: @h7x4)

+26. Drop motivation part about mechanical translation of upstream parameter names.
+(Thx: infinisil)

+27. Drop mention of grace period, since it is not necessary with new migration plan.

+28. Document the `foo ? null` pattern and its drawbacks (Thx: Atemu)

 </details>